mmastrac/clitest/doc/src/advanced-features.md

 # Advanced Features

-This chapter covers advanced features and best practices for using clitest effectively.
+This chapter covers advanced features and best practices for using *CLI/test* effectively.

 ## Complex Pattern Matching